 Presented as it would have been when he lived here with his parents, siblings and the family servants, Wordsworth House and Garden offers an unforgettable chance for all ages to experience life in the 1770s.

-The beautiful riverside garden that gave William lifelong inspiration is packed with 18th-century varieties of vegetables, fruit, herbs and flowers, and there is a mini flock of heritage chickens waiting to meet you in the small walled garden.
+The beautiful riverside garden that gave William lifelong inspiration is packed with 18th-century varieties of vegetables, fruit, herbs and flowers, and the River Derwent runs behind William’s beloved terrace walk.

 The visitor offer is hands-off to keep everyone safe, but there is still plenty to enjoy and experience in this welcoming family home.
 Face coverings are recommended in enclosed and crowded areas.

 Pre-booking is not needed, but timed tickets may operate on busy days.